topherhunt/cheatsheets/elixir/graphql.md

-# Absinthe & GraphQL & Apollo
+# GraphQL, Absinthe, & Apollo

+Here are tips for writing GraphQL apis and consumers.
+Focused on using Absinthe (server-side) and Apollo (client-side).

 ## References